You’re late, in a hurry. Your heart is racing, and your breath is heavy…

-There are also some realities we can’t ignore.
+There are realities we can’t ignore.

-And no one understands this better than a struggling entrepreneur… particularly one with a full-time job, two cars, a mortgage and family.
+And no one understands this better than the struggling entrepreneur, particularly one who also has a full-time job, car payments, a mortgage, and a family.

-What if you’re a full-time student juggling part-time jobs to keep a 10’x10’ roof over your head?
+What if you’re a full-time student juggling part-time jobs just to keep a 10’x10’ roof over your head?

 But What if You Had Superpowers?

 Putting your life on hold and purposely doing without is something most people can’t do.
-At least not for long.
+At least, not for long.

-If they could, the economy would collapse.
+If people could, the economy would probably collapse.
+Literally.